 Macadamia-Crusted Barramundi with Finger Lime Salsa

 Pan-seared barramundi coated in crunchy macadamia nuts paired with a zesty finger lime salsa for a fresh Australian seafood experience.
-This australian-inspired seafood ready in about 32 minutes pairs fillets (6 oz each) barramundi fillets, finely chopped macadamia nuts, all-purpose flour for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 350 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This australian-inspired seafood ready in about 32 minutes blends fillets (6 oz each) barramundi fillets, finely chopped macadamia nuts, all-purpose flour into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 350 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Prep: 20 min Cook: 12 min Serves 4 Australian cuisine 350 cal/serving